 And that’s it!
 With a click here and there, you can use this article to create a PowerPoint Handout in 5 seconds.
 Hopefully, this helps you remember the steps required to create a handout the next time you have a big presentation coming up.

-If you need a little help or require further customization, such as a personalized cover, full-page charts, or a customized infographic, please don’t hesitate to contact us.
+If you need a little help or require further customization, such as a personalized cover, full-page charts, or a customized infographic, please don’t hesitate to enquire about our Powerpoint Presentation services.